0w0Demonic/AquaHotkey/README.md

 ```

 This works just fine, if you need only a few simple utility functions, but
-doing this manually is *tedious*, and requires quite a bit of knowledge about
+doing this manually is tedious, and requires quite a bit of knowledge about
 objects in AHK.

 In AquaHotkey, all of this is done declaratively using "extension classes"